yining1023/pix2pix_edge2pikachu_deeplearnjs_old/README.md

 - 1. Prepare the data
 - 2. Train the model
 - 3. Test the model
+- 4. Export the model
-- 4. Port the model to deeplearn.js
+- 5. Port the model to deeplearn.js
-- 5. Create an interactive inteerface in the browser
+- 6. Create an interactive interface in the browser